Powdery and downy mildew: causes and cures

 - Most infected tissues show little reaction in the early stages, but in a few cases, such as buckthorns, tissue turns dark brown.

 - Powdery mildew is not the same as downy mildew.
-Both produce light-colored spores on foliage, but downy mildew develops spores only on the undersides of leaves – powdery mildew appears everywhere.
+Both produce light-coloured spores on foliage, but downy mildew develops spores only on the undersides of leaves – powdery mildew appears everywhere.

 - It thrives in warm weather when foliage is dry – wind spreads the spores, which can’t germinate or grow when foliage is wet.